pet531/arxiv_subscr/README.md

 # arXiv subscription script
 This is to subscribe to your favourite authors and topics from arXiv.org server.
+It uses a python wrapper for the arXiv's API by Lukas Schwab.
+See the LICENSE.txt in lib/ folder.

 # Usage